 For musicians, creating custom products for their audience is a no-brainer since print-on-demand opens up another income stream besides touring and earnings from royalties.
 Plus, imagine your fans wearing your merch on the street and posting it on social media channels.
 That’s a real-life advertisement.
 It’s a win-win situation.

 Singer-songwriter RAIGN (Rachel Rabin) is a great example of this.
-Her road to creating RAIGN merch began with wanting to offer her fans pieces that’d visually represent her music but not knowing how to do it.
+Her road to creating RAIGN merch began with a desire to offer her fans pieces that would visually represent her music but lacking knowledge of how to do it.
 RAIGN quickly came to understand that traditional fulfillment services weren’t the best solution due to design limitations and having to keep stock on hand.

 During the pandemic, Rachel discovered Printful thanks to the advice of her friend.
-RAIGN realized that this business model is exactly what she needed—a print-on-demand company printing, packing, and shipping the products for her while she could focus on brainstorming design ideas and creating music.
-For her, Printful stood out with all the informational resources that helped her set her store up.
+RAIGN realized that this business model was exactly what she needed—a print-on-demand company printing, packing, and shipping the products for her while she could focus on brainstorming design ideas and creating music.
+For her, Printful stood out with all the informational resources that helped her set up her ecommerce store.

 Artists can also benefit from having a print-on-demand business.
 British illustrator Alice Potter can vouch for this.
 While creating art was no problem for her creative mind—printing, prepping, and sending out products were a different story, quite an overwhelming one, in fact.

-At one point, before using on-demand services, Alice even stopped selling online for a time.
+Before using on-demand services, Alice stopped selling online for a time.
 She was pregnant and making constant runs to the post office was too much of a pain.
 This was until she discovered the print-on-demand possibilities with Printful.

 “[Without print-on-demand], I wouldn’t be able to have a shop.
 I’d have to have stuff here and stuff there and find someone who manages things in the country I wasn’t in.”